 Pipeline transportation operations-related activity impacts various sectors differently.
-The following table illustrates the impacts for the top ten sectors in Texas, ranked by employment.
+The following table illustrates the employment impact for the top ten sectors in Texas (i.e., ranked by employment).
 The values clearly illustrate the demand for workers in these sectors is quite high and varied.
 These sectors benefit greatly from the presence of the oil and gas pipeline industry across Texas.